ericreinheart/nextjs-storyblok-starter/README.md

-# nextjs-starter
+# nextjs-storyblok-starter

-this is an opinionated next.js starter with typescript, eslint, prettier, tailwind.
+this is an opinionated next.js starter with typescript, eslint, prettier, tailwind, storyblok cms.

 ## getting started